magnaar/prototype-extension/README.md

 }

 A._.extendWith(ExtensionHello)
-A._.extendWith(ExtensionWorld) // Will throw an error both extensions have a method named "method"
+A._.extendWith(ExtensionWorld) // Will throw an error
 ```

 ###But this